 Reconstructive (plastic) surgery.
 If cancer surgery requires major tissue removal, such as removing the jaw, skin, pharynx, or tongue, reconstructive or plastic surgery may be done to replace the missing tissue.
 This type of operation helps restore a person’s appearance and the function of the affected area.
 For example, a prosthodontist may be able to make an artificial dental or facial part to help restore the ability to swallow and speak.
-A speech pathologist may then be needed to help the patient relearn how to swallow and communicate using new techniques or special equipment.
+A speech-language pathologist may then be needed to help the patient relearn how to swallow and communicate using new techniques or special equipment.
 Learn more about reconstructive surgery.

-In general, depending on the location, stage, and type of the cancer, some people may need more than one operation.
+Depending on the location, stage, and type of the cancer, some people may need more than 1 operation.
 Sometimes, it is not possible to completely remove the cancer, and additional treatments may be necessary.
-For example, surgery may be followed by radiation therapy and/or chemotherapy to destroy cancer cells that cannot be removed during surgery.
+For example, surgery may be followed by radiation therapy, chemotherapy, or both to destroy cancer cells that cannot be removed during surgery.

 Another potential side effect is swelling of the mouth and throat area, making it difficult to breathe.
 If this side effect develops, patients may receive a temporary tracheostomy, which creates a hole in the windpipe to make breathing easier.

 Some people experience facial disfigurement from surgery due to the location of the tumor.
 Reconstructive surgery (see above) may be recommended to help appearance or maintain important functions, such as chewing, swallowing, and breathing.
-Patients should meet with the members of the health care team to help them make decisions about their treatment and understand the recovery process.
+Patients should meet with different members of the health care team to help them make decisions about their treatment and understand the recovery process.
 Programs that help patients adjust to changes in body image may be useful both before and after the surgery.
-Talking with your doctor about what to expect and how recovery will be handled can help you cope with side effects.
+Talking with your doctor about what to expect and how recovery will be handled can help you cope.

 The most common type of radiation therapy is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-One specific type of external-beam radiation therapy is intensity-modulated radiation therapy (IMRT).
-IMRT uses advanced technology to more accurately direct the beams of radiation at the tumor.
+A specific type of external-beam radiation therapy is called intensity-modulated radiation therapy (IMRT).
+IMRT uses advanced technology to accurately direct the beams of radiation at the tumor.
 This helps reduce damage to nearby healthy cells, potentially causing fewer side effects.

 Proton therapy is another type of external-beam radiation therapy that uses protons rather than x-rays.
 At this time, proton therapy is not a standard treatment option for most types of head and neck cancer, but it may be used more in the future to treat these types of cancer as technology changes.
 See the Latest Research section for more information.

 When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.

 Before beginning radiation therapy for any type of head and neck cancer, patients should be examined by a dentist who has expertise in managing the oral problems related to cancer and its treatment.
 This specialist can coordinate the patient’s dental care with their regular dentist as needed.
-Because radiation therapy can cause tooth decay, damaged teeth may need to be removed.
-Often, tooth decay can be prevented with proper treatment from a dentist before beginning treatment.
+Because radiation therapy can cause tooth decay, damaged teeth at risk may need to be removed.
+Often, tooth decay can be prevented with proper treatment from a dentist before beginning cancer treatment.
 Learn more about dental and oral side effects.
-People should also receive an evaluation from a speech pathologist who has experience treating people with head and neck cancer.
+People should also receive an evaluation from a speech-language pathologist who has experience treating people with head and neck cancer.

-Patients may experience short- and long-term pain or difficulty swallowing, changes in voice because of swelling and scarring, and loss of appetite due to a change in sense of taste.
-It is important that patients begin speech and swallowing therapy early, before radiation therapy begins, to prevent long-term problems with speaking or eating.
+Patients may experience short- and long-term pain or difficulty swallowing, changes in voice because of swelling and scarring, and loss of appetite due to a change in their sense of taste.
+It is important that patients begin speech and swallowing therapy early, before radiation therapy begins to help prevent long-term problems with speaking or eating.

-In addition, radiation therapy to the head and neck may cause redness or skin irritation in the treated area, swelling, dry mouth or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, and/or sore throat.
+In addition, radiation therapy to the head and neck may cause redness or skin irritation in the treated area, swelling, bone pain, nausea, fatigue, mouth sores, and sore throat.
 Many of these side effects go away soon after treatment has finished.
 Other side effects may include hearing loss due to a buildup of fluid in the middle ear, a buildup of earwax that dries out because of the radiation therapy’s effect on the ear canal, and scarring (fibrosis).
 If the treatment damaged the lymph nodes, there may be a risk for lymphedema.

 Depending on where the radiation therapy is administered, treatment also may cause a condition called hypothyroidism in which the thyroid gland (located in the neck) slows down and causes the patient to feel tired and sluggish.
-This may be treated with thyroid hormone therapy.
-Every patient who receives radiation therapy to the neck area should have his or her thyroid checked regularly.
-Patients are encouraged to talk with their health care teams about what to expect from side effects of radiation therapy before treatment begins, including how these side effects can be prevented or managed.
+This may be treated with thyroid hormone replacement medication.
+Every patient who receives radiation therapy to the neck area should have their thyroid function checked regularly.
+Patients are encouraged to talk with their health care team about what side effects of radiation therapy to expect before treatment begins, including how these side effects can be prevented or managed.